There are a lot of freebies on offer from energy providers if your home qualifies, from new boilers to loft and cavity

-You need to get child tax credit and have an income of £15,860 or less or are receiving certain benefits such as pension credit.
-See the providers' eligibility criteria below.
+The others require you to get child tax credit and have an income of £15,860 or under, or to be receiving certain benefits such as pension credit.
+See providers' eligibility criteria below.

 You won't be able to get a free insulation if you live in a housing association property or are a council tenant.
 The idea is they will arrange to do this for you though their own schemes.

 A quick way to check if you qualify is to call the Energy Saving Trust and answer a few basic questions on 0300 123 1234 (England), 0800 512 012 (Wales) or 0808 808 22 82 (Scotland).